 Because of the manner in which heat pumps work, they are generally recommended for temperate climates that rarely drop below freezing.

 Absorption heat pumps may be powered by gas, geothermal heating or solar resources.
 Where air conditioners compress refrigerant, absorption pumps add ammonia into water, which is then pressurized and boiled.

 Split heat pumps connect an outdoor source to an indoor source with the capability of controlling each room’s temperature separately.
-These systems do not need complicated ductwork, if any at all, and are therefore a prime choice for older homes that might alternatively need to be retrofitted for a ducted system, like central air.
+These systems do not need complicated ductwork, if any at all, and that makes them a prime choice for older or historical homes that would have otherwise needed to be retrofitted for a ducted system, like central air.

-- Because a heat pump creates heat by pulling warmth from the outside air or ground rather than burn fuel, it usually costs less to operate than gas, oil, and electric furnaces.
+- Because a heat pump creates heat by pulling warmth from the outside air or ground rather than burning fuel to generate heat, it usually costs less to operate than gas, oil or electric furnaces.

-- Air source heat pump prices are relatively low.
-It costs about $1,500 to $7,500 to buy and install a unit for the average home.
+- Air source heat pump prices are relatively low, ranging between about $1,500 and $7,500 to buy and install a unit for the average home.

 - The amount of energy needed to create heat drops as the outside temperature rises.